nmeum/site/index.md

 title: notes.8pit.net
 ---

-Hi! 👋 I am [nmeum][mastodon], a computer programmer residing in Germany.
+Hi! 👋 I am [nmeum][mastodon], a computer programmer from Germany.
 I am passionate about functional programming (mostly #Scheme# and #Haskell#), software security, and operating systems.
-Further, I occasionally contribute to free and open source software projects such as [Alpine Linux][Alpine GitLab] or [Guix][Guix Commits].
+Further, I occasionally contribute to open-source software such as [Alpine Linux][Alpine GitLab] or [Guix][Guix Commits].
 I also run a Git server where I host my own [hobby projects][git.8pit.net] (mirrored on [GitHub]).
 By day, I work as a computer science researcher, head to my [work homepage] for more information on that.

-This site contains [selected notes][evergreen notes] of varying detail and quality.
+This site presents [selected notes][evergreen notes] from my [zk notebook][zk].
 They are loosely categorized using tag keywords and often cross-reference each other.
-The site is generated from a [zk notebook][zk] using [Hakyll], more information is [available separately](notes/c0p9).
+The site is generated using [Hakyll], more information is [available separately](notes/c0p9).
-Topicwise, the majority of notes concern themselves with all matters related to computing.
+The majority of notes concern themselves with all matters related to computing.
-This includes—among other things—programs I have written, software I use, and configuration files for that software.
+This includes programs I have written, software I use, and configuration files for that software.

 [mastodon]: https://chaos.social/@nmeum {rel=me}
 [Alpine GitLab]: https://gitlab.alpinelinux.org/nmeum {rel=me}